HoneyDev13/dall-e-3-prompt-generator/README.md

 - **Prompt Copy to Clipboard:** The generated prompt is automatically copied to the clipboard for easy pasting.

+- **Prompt Rating:** After a prompt is generated, users are asked to rate the prompt on a scale of 1-5.
+This feedback can be used to improve the prompt generation process.

 - **Improved Error Handling:** The tool now includes improved error handling to provide more informative feedback to users.
 This includes handling of invalid JSON configuration files, file writing errors, and other potential issues.

 ## Requirements